-Over the holidays, we asked some of the dogs who were boarding with us to tell us their top ten New Year’s Resolutions for 2018.
+Over the holidays, we asked some of the dogs who visited us to tell us their top ten New Year’s Resolutions for 2018.
 We were not at all surprised by the most common answers—dogs want to love their pet parents more, give more, and do more with the people in their lives this year.

 What do you think your dog would like to accomplish in 2018?